stevenhan1991/PVIS20-SSR/README.md

-# SSR-VFD: Spatial super-resolution for vector field data analysis and visualization
+# SSR-VFD: Spatial Super-resolution for Vector Field Data Analysis and Visualization
-Pytorch implementation for SSR-VFD: Spatial super-resolution for vector field data analysis and visualization.
+Pytorch implementation for SSR-VFD: Spatial Super-resolution for Vector Field Data Analysis and Visualization.

 ## Vessel
 ```